 Australia is one of the biggest markets where more and more established and aspiring professionals are taking their game for the winter.
 The Australian Baseball League (ABL) is rapidly becoming a top desired winter destination for affiliated and top indy pro players while there are six state leagues offering opportunity for the recently released professional or the college graduate.

-The six ABL teams in Australia are located in the six biggest baseball states which include Queensland, New South Wales, Capital Territory (ACT), Victoria, South Australia and Western Australia.
+The six ABL teams in Australia are located in the six biggest baseball states which include Queensland (Greater Brisbane), New South Wales, Capital Territory (ACT), Victoria, South Australia and Western Australia.
 Within these six states, there are club ball leagues which also offer opportunities for established and aspiring professional players to come play baseball at a good level.
 These leagues act as a minor league system to the ABL and often clubs will permit their foreign players to play in the ABL if the opportunity arises.
 Imports to the state leagues can spend the season in Australia without going into debt and are typically set up with a host family and a job (under a working-holiday visa) and often can work as little or as much as they like in addition to playing baseball.
 Previous state league imports have held down jobs ranging from sport facility management, to bartending, to construction work.

 Making the Jump to the ABL from State Leagues